 The Central University Research Ethics Committee (CUREC) has overall responsibility for the development of this policy and for the University’s ethical review process.
 Below is more information about CUREC and the CUREC application process as well as related training and resources available to University researchers.

-Information about which committee to apply to
+Information about which committee to apply to, and latest CUREC forms

-Protocols, Informed Consent, Best Practice Guidance
+Procedures, Informed Consent templates, Best Practice Guidance

 Structure of University committees